paulkarpenko/us-code-ui/uscode/title-44-public-printing-and-documents/chapter-033-disposal-of-records.md

 The Archivist shall promulgate regulations, not inconsistent with this chapter, establishing—

-(1) procedures for the compiling and submitting to him of lists and schedules of records proposed for disposal,
+(1) procedures for the compiling and submitting to the Archivist of lists and schedules of records proposed for disposal,

 (2) procedures for the disposal of records authorized for disposal, and

-(3) standards for the reproduction of records by photographic or microphotographic processes with a view to the disposal of the original records.
+(3) standards for the reproduction of records by photographic, microphotographic, or digital processes with a view to the disposal of the original records.

 ### Statutory Notes